 How Does the Process Work?

 The process may be slightly different depending on the particular circumstances of the claim.
-However, and example might be:
+However,

 Suppose you had a homeowner’s policy, and a tree fell on your house, damaging your roof and a few rooms on the second floor of your home.
 You call your insurance company and they send out their claims Adjuster.
 The claims Adjuster says you’re partially to blame because that tree was old and should have been cut down.
 They also say that the roof should have been replaced years ago.
 You get a letter from the insurance company that says they’re only willing to give you a minimal payout based on the claims Adjuster’s report.